Abjad/abjad/trunk/abjad/documentation/chapters/appendices/glossary/index.rst

    assignable
       See :term:`notehead-assignable`.

+   coverage
+      The percentage of public classes, methods and functions currently documented in the system (doc coverage).
+Also the percentage of code exercised when the regression tests run (test coverage).
+      Abjad coverage goals are set at 100% for the docs and as high as possible for the core code.

    format
       The LilyPond input string corresponding to an Abjad object.
       The :term:`format` of the Abjad ``Note(1, (1, 4))`` is